AMirandaRd/AMirandaRD/README.md

 Jr Front End Developer, social worker and mediator
 ---
 On my returning, after 3 years living in Bournemouth (UK), I decided to give a shot to IT world!
 I took a job as Customer Service Agent in Textplus (based in California, USA) to get my foot in the door.
 Once on board,I met an amazing team and a very colaborative world!
-I wanted to know more about how applications work!
+I wanted to know more about how an app works!
-I
+I have the hunger of it, so I went for it!

+Joining Adalab I could reach this goal so Here I am!

+Are U ready?
+Let's go!

 Here are some ideas to get you started: